the-blue-alliance/the-blue-alliance-ios/README.md

 Setup Firebase
 ---
 The Blue Alliance's mobile apps depend on Firebase.
 We configure Firebase in The Blue Alliance for iOS using a `GoogleService-Info.plist` file, provided by Firebase.
-The production plist isn't checked in to source control, since it contains an API key.
 You can setup your own Firebase application to develop against.

 1. Navigate to the [Firebase Console](https://console.firebase.google.com/u/0/)
 2. Click `Add Project`